Are you wondering how to get contributors for your blog?

 - Duplicates of content that’s already on your website.

 You can easily make a guest post proposal form in WPForms.
 We have a blog post pitch form template that’s ready-made, so you can easily customize it in minutes.

 If you’d prefer to make a custom blog post outline form, you’ll want to include:

 - A small description or outline of the post

 - The author’s website or portfolio

 If you like the proposal, you can invite the author to submit a guest post on your website and add it to your blog editorial calendar.

-Providing an author account to everyone who wants to write on your site could be a big mistake.
-You don’t want someone to have an account on your site so that they can write anything they want.
+This can be a security risk.
+And you don’t want someone to have an account on your site so that they can write anything they want.

 With WPForms’ post submission addon, you can allow your website visitors to submit guest blog posts without having to log into the admin area of your site.